 Amsterdam is a small and compact city with an excellent, finely-mazed public transport system.
 That means you don’t necessarily have to find a hotel close to the museum.

 That said, Museumplein is also home to the Rijksmuseum and the Stedelijk Museum — and the world-famous Concertgebouw is stone’s throw away.
 It is close to Vondelpark and to Amsterdam’s city center.

 Number of Visitors

 The Van Gogh museum is one of Amsterdam’s most popular tourist attractions.
-In 2017 it welcomed 2.26 million visitors, topping last year’s record breaking 2.1 million guests.5
+In 2018 it welcomed 2.16 million visitors — slightly down from 2.17 million art lovers who visited last year.